 - What is the Craigslist Cashier's Check Scam?

-- How to Beat this Craigslist Cashier's Check Scam
+- Red Flags of This Craigslist Cashier's Check Scam

 - Have You Fallen for This Craigslist Cashier's Check Scam?